Share via

 Install Exchange 2019 CU13 on all FE Servers (at least)

 All servers used for client connections must be upgraded to Exchange 2019 CU13.
-This ensures that initial client connections to Exchange 2019 use OAuth, and proxied connections to Exchange Server 2016 will use Kerberos.
+This approach ensures that initial client connections to Exchange 2019 use OAuth, and proxied connections to Exchange Server 2016 use Kerberos.

 Exchange 2019 CU13 adds support for new authentication policies to allow or block Modern Auth at user level.
 Blocking Modern Auth is used to ensure clients that don't support Modern Auth can still connect.